dev-coda/dcorrea-astro/README.md

 Hence, Astro.

 As for CMS y considered Headless Wordpress, Strapi, prismic and Storyblok.
 DX was the deciding factor and I landed on Storyblok.
 Unnfortunately, the implementation gave me a lot of headaches, so for the moment I'm just using MDX.

+## Notes

+Currently the project must be run with node 16 (Use nvm if needed).
+There's also a known issue with astro-icon that requires svgo to be added as a dependency with svgo@2.8.0.
+The team at astro-icon is working on supporting svgo 3.

+Finally, the astro-transition plugin by julian_cataldo has moved, so the dependency must be changed.
+This is ToDo.